junoteam/radiospider/README.md

 # Radio Spider
 Radio Spider - Example of spider and web crawler written in Python
-* BeautifulSoup using for parsing HTML
+* BeautifulSoup used for parsing HTML
-* Mysql as primary database
+* MySQL used as primary database
-* Python 2.7
+* Python 2.7 as programming language

 This example created only for learning purpose.
+Code under GPL.